Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 }
 ```

-Open `http://localhost:3000` in your browser if you haven't already to continue previewing changes.
+Open `http://localhost:3000` in your browser, if you haven't already, to continue previewing changes.

 At the top of `pages/index.js`, import the `fetchAPI` utility from `squidex-app/lib/squidex`: